 Toonumbar Dam is around 31 km west of Kyogle.
 The road is

-in poor condition and is impassable to two wheel drives
+often in poor condition and is impassable to two wheel drives

 after any rain.
 Towing larger boats here may not be advisable

 in the best of conditions.
-Expect trailer damage, be prepared for the
+Expect trailer damage, be prepared

-at times, even if the sizes arent there compared
+of bass at times, even if the sizes arent there compared

 to Wivenhoe and Glenbawn.
 Its reputation as an edge fishery

 East Coast Cod are totally protected.

 A NSW Fishing Licence is required to fish at Toonumbar Dam.

 Near the dam wall there is a public access area with picnic